Nxai Pan National Park is situated in north-western Botswana directly north, and part of, the Makgadikgadi Pans.

 During the wet season, when the plains turn into a grassy smorgasbord, enormous herds of migratory animals arrive.
 Wildebeest, zebra, elephant and some of the biggest herds of giraffe flood the plains, closely followed by the predators who prey on them - lion, cheetah and hyena.

-Nxai Pan is home to a number of rapotors including kestrels and goshawks.
+Nxai Pan is home to a number of raptors including kestrels and goshawks.
 During the wet season, both water and land birds flock to the area, turning it into a birdwatcher's paradise.

 Unlike other parts of Makgadikgadi, where the wet season may turn large areas into inaccessible mud ponds, Nxai is accessible all year.